St. Louis Cardinals minor league players: Nate Dohm

 Nathaniel Steven Dohm (born January 9, 2003) is an American professional baseball pitcher in the St. Louis Cardinals organization.

 Dohm attended Zionsville Community High School in Zionsville, Indiana, where he played baseball.
 After graduating, he enrolled at Ball State University where he played one season of college baseball, going 4–3 with a 5.71 ERA and 56 strikeouts over 51 innings.
 After the season, he transferred to Mississippi State University.
 As a sophomore for Mississippi State in 2023, he appeared in 17 games and went 6–4 with a 4.07 ERA.
 Dohm missed time as a junior in 2024 due to a forearm strain, but still appeared in eight games (six starts) in 2024, going 4–0 with a 1.23 ERA and 37 strikeouts.
 After the season, he was selected by the New York Mets in the third round of the 2024 Major League Baseball draft, and signed with the team for $797,500.

 Dohm made his professional debut in 2025 with the St. Lucie Mets.
 In mid-May, he was promoted to the Brooklyn Cyclones.

 On July 30, 2025, Dohm (alongside Jesus Baez and Frank Elissalt) was traded to the St. Louis Cardinals in exchange for Ryan Helsley.
 The Cardinals assigned him to the Peoria Chiefs.
+Over 23 games (22 starts) between St. Lucie, Brooklyn and Peoria, he went 3-7 with a 3.24 ERA and 90 strikeouts over 75 innings.
+Dohm returned to Peoria to start the 2026 season and was promoted to the Springfield Cardinals in August.
+Across 25 games (13 starts), he went 2-7 with a 7.19 ERA and 67 strikeouts over 61 1/3 innings.
+After the season, he was assigned to play in the Arizona Fall League with the Peoria Javelinas.